 It is possible that extra deployment options will be desired on different implementations or over time.
 The core of such customization should be in deployment descriptors themselves, yet there may be a need to provide extra deployment metadata.

 This is implemented through an <options> element in the <initialize> message.
 This (optional) element contains a list of zero or more deployment options.
 These are extra parameters to the deployment request.
 Every option is named with a URI, and can have a string or integer attribute value, or contain nested XML.
 A mustUnderstand attribute is used to indicate whether or not an option must be understood.

 The option list is a very powerful aspect of the API, but potentially dangerous.
 Any protocol standard which has optional aspects is harder to write clients against than one which does not, as there is likely to be less consistency between different implementations.
-To manage this risk, the deployment API has the following requirements:
+To manage this risk, the deployment API has the following requirements on optional metadata parameters:

 - All options must be that: optional.
 It must not be an error to deploy a system with no options declared. - Every option is named by a URI. - All URIs that begin with http://gridforum.org/cddlm/ are reserved for options defined by the CDDLM working group. - Options must contain either string, integer, Boolean or arbitrary XML values.
-String and integer values are supported via attributes; XML is supported as nested data. - An options must contain only one value type. - All options that an implementation supports must be enumerated in the server information property of the portal EPR. - It is an error to include multiple options of the same URI in a descriptor.
+String and integer values are supported via attributes; XML is supported as nested data.

+- An option must contain only one value type.
+Implementations must raise a fault if multiple nested or attribute values are declared on the same option. - All options that an implementation supports must be enumerated in the server information property of the portal EPR. - It is an error to include multiple options of the same URI in a descriptor.
 Implementations must raise a fault when this occurs. - Options may be processed in any order.
 Options must not require a specific order of processing. - Service implementations must ignore any options that they do not recognize, if mustUnderstand="false" for that option. - Service implementations must understand all options which are supplied with mustUnderstand="true" for that option.
 If any such option is not understood, a fault must be raised.